 In the framework of the UN Human Rights Council, the debate was about whether the ban on abortion could cause serious mental and physical pain and suffering that could qualify as cruel and degrading treatment.
-839 Torture and other cruel and degrading acts are absolutely prohibited by international law (Article 7 of the International Covenant on Civil and Political Rights, Article 3 of the ECHR).
+A Torture and other cruel and degrading acts are absolutely prohibited by international law (Article 7 of the International Covenant on Civil and Political Rights, Article 3 of the ECHR).
 Torture and other cruel and humiliating acts are defined in Article 1 of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment as "any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed...or for any reason based on discrimination of any kind..."
 The term does not refer to pain or suffering resulting from lawful sanctions.
 That is why the fact that a person experiences pain or serious physical or mental suffering is not enough to be subject to the application of Article 1 of the mentioned Convention because the state should have the intention of inflicting pain, and this is not the case when abortion is not provided, instead the state protects the human embryo/fetus by not providing abortion.
-States have no obligation to ensure that individuals are free from any physical or mental pain because this cannot be achieved, rather the state is prohibited from causing pain by punishment or action.